DigiPen Institute of Technology logo

 1988

-Founded in Vancouver, British Columbia, as a research and development institute.
+Founded by Claude Comair in Vancouver, Canada, as a research and development institute.

 1990

-Began offering a 3D animation program and started collaboration with Nintendo of America.
+Began offering 3D animation program and initiated collaboration with Nintendo of America for video game programming.

 1994

-Accepted its first class of video game programming students through collaboration with Nintendo.
+Accepted its first class of video game programming students through the Nintendo collaboration.

 1996

-Granted authorization to award degrees in the U.S. and launched the world's first B.S. in video game development.
+Granted authorization to award degrees in the U.S.; launched the world's first B.S. in video game development.

 1998

-Opened its Redmond, Washington campus as a joint venture with Nintendo Software Technology.
+Opened its campus in Redmond, Washington, as a joint campus with Nintendo Software Technology.

 2002

-Received national accreditation and began offering a Master of Science in Computer Science.
+Received national accreditation from ACCSC and began offering its first Master of Science in Computer Science program.

 2008